 Tim Sheens angry about Kiwis 1960’s tactics

-Packer was put on report and will face a judiciary this week.
+Packer has been put on report and will face the judiciary this week.

-“Sometimes when you kick the footy you get hit late and sometimes you get hit high and this was probably a bit of both.
-I am OK physically.
-I was a little bit dazed for a second.
-It was the other side to the previously damaged cheekbone.
-I don’t think he was going for that.”
+“Sometimes you get hit late when you kick the footy, and sometimes it’s high; this was probably a bit of both.
+I’m OK physically.
+I was dazed for a moment.
+It was the previously damaged cheekbone’s opposite side.
+I don’t believe he was targeting that.”

-“Johnathan Thurston copped a few.
-It was on.
-We dished out a bit as well.
-A Test match is a Test match but there is a line where a Test match is and being back in the ’60s.
-You don’t want to be back in the ’60s.”
+“Johnathan Thurston received a few knocks.
+It was an aggressive atmosphere.
+We also delivered our fair share.
+A Test match definitely is a Test match, but there’s a boundary where it turns into a spectator sport reminiscent of the ’60s.
+We definitely don’t want to be dragged back into the ’60s.”

-His nerve could have been tested when the Kiwi defence rushed up to try to cut off a wrap-around pass to Billy Slater in the third try but the man of silk and steel was poised to the end.
+His resilience could have faced a test when the Kiwi defense rushed to intercept a wrap-around pass intended for Billy Slater during the third try, but the composed Lockyer remained in control until the end.

-Lockyer’s popularity was such that he got a bigger cheer than cult figure Uate when the names were read out for his 56th Test and his last on Australian soil.
+The crowd’s admiration for Lockyer was evidenced as he received a louder cheer than the cult figure Uate when the names were announced for his 56th Test, which was also his last appearance on Australian soil.

 Darren Lockyer